Objection(s) to the Rushton-Lynn Cold Winters Theory

 • +1

-Reactions: ShawarmaFilth
+Reactions: horizontallytall and ShawarmaFilth

 Cold winter theory = cold climates harder to live in, need intelligence + further planning to survive.
 It basically supposedly explains the genetic iq differences between races because cold climates required higher iq to survive due to harsh environment but hot ones didn’t.